In CDS, it is possible to define variables at different levels:

 Some helpers are available to transform the value of a CDS Variable.

-Example: run a pipeline, with an application named my_app
+Example: run a pipeline, with an application named my_app.
+A step script:

 echo "{{.cds.application | upper}}"